 Following are statements issued by GASB that are effective in future years.
 In light of the COVID-19 pandemic, on May 8, 2020, the GASB issued Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance, to provide relief to governments.

 This Statement, which was effective upon issuance, postpones the effective dates of certain provisions in these upcoming pronouncements for one year, except for GASB Statement No. 87 which is postponed for eighteen months.
-Certain provisions of GASB Statement No. 92 are excluded from GASB Statement No. 95. along with provisions in GASB Statement No. 93 related to lease modifications.
+Certain provisions of GASB Statement No. 92 are excluded from GASB Statement No. 95 along with provisions in GASB Statement No. 93 related to lease modifications.

-GASB Statement No. Adoption Effective in Fiscal Year (as Revised) 84 Fiduciary Activities 2021 87 Leases 2022 89 Accounting for Interest Cost Incurred Before the End of a Construction Period 2022 90 Majority Equity Interests - An Amendment of GASB Statements No. 14 and No. 61 2021 91 Conduit Debt Obligations 2023 92 Omnibus 2020 2022 93 Replacement of Interbank Offered Rates 2022 96 Subscription-Based Information Technology Agreements 2023 97 Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans - an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32 2022
+GASB Statement No. Adoption Effective in Fiscal Year (as Revised) 87 Leases 2022 89 Accounting for Interest Cost Incurred Before the End of a Construction Period 2022 91 Conduit Debt Obligations 2023 92 Omnibus 2020 2022 93 Replacement of Interbank Offered Rates 2022 96 Subscription-Based Information Technology Agreements 2023 97 Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans - an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32 2022